Call4Cloud | MMP-C | Autopilot | Device Preparation

 Netsh.exe advfirewall firewall add rule name="Block runscripthelper.exe netconns" program="%systemroot%\system32\runscripthelper.exe" protocol=tcp dir=out enable=yes action=block profile=any

-But, wouldn’t it be nicer to configure the firewall rules within the Endpoint Security section instead of deploying the firewall rules to your devices with a PowerShell script?
-Because altering an existing firewall rule through PowerShell is not ideal.
+But wouldn’t it be nicer to configure the firewall rules within the Endpoint Security section instead of deploying them to your devices with a PowerShell script?
+Altering an existing firewall rule through PowerShell is not ideal.

 4. Manually Deploying rules with Intune

-Let’s find out how to create a Firewall rule on your own, by opening Intune and opening Endpoint Security and clicking On Firewall, and starting creating a policy.
+Let’s find out how to create a Firewall rule on your own by opening Intune and Endpoint Security, clicking On Firewall, and starting to create a policy.

 As you can see, you can define your own additional firewall rules.